Twisted knee or wrong move: what to do immediately?

 This is the most common injury.
 It corresponds to a stretching or tearing of the ligaments.

-A break in the anterior cruciate ligament This is a common injury in pivoting sports.
-It often manifests as a cracking sound and instability.
+A ruptured anterior cruciate ligament is a common injury in pivoting sports.
+It often manifests as a popping sound and instability.

-A meniscal tear It can occur during a twisting movement.
-It causes localized pain and sometimes a locking of the muscles.
+A meniscal tear can occur during a twisting movement.
+It causes localized pain and sometimes a locking of the joint.

 Diagnosis: an essential step

-After a twisted knee, a clinical examination allows for the assessment of stability and pain.
+After a twisted knee, a clinical examination helps to assess stability and pain.

 Depending on the symptoms, tests may be prescribed: